Grand Cities Bird Club

 :

 Drive to the stoplight at the south end of the Murray Bridge across the Red Lake River, which can also be reached by driving east over the Point Bridge.
-Just past this intersection, note the large stone inscribed with Bob Zavoral Memorial Park.
+Just past this intersection, note the large stone inscribed with Bob Zavoral Memorial Park (see on Map).
 From the parking lot there, a multi-use trail goes south and east for more than two miles.
 The trail goes first through a Frisbee golf course.

 Old Field East of Crestwood Access